Healthy but sweet. Overnight oats are the ticket!

 - Organic dark 70% or higher chocolate

-If you liked this Overnight oats recipe you may like my quinoa salad which makes a great meal planning lunch, click here for the recipe:
+If you liked this Overnight oats recipe, you might like my quinoa salad, which makes a great meal planning lunch.
+Click here for the recipe:

 Or read my blog about Maple Syrup: